 – Beef jerky, ham, sausage, bacon and meat buns are not allowed in Japan.

 Bringing in items that infringe on intellectual property such as fake brands and counterfeit goods is prohibited.
 If you intentionally import a large quantity of these items, you may be arrested, your goods confiscated, or both.
-Not only do these products obstruct Japan’s industrial growth, but it also has a possibility of supplying resources to criminal organizations and terrorist groups, for this reason customs is strengthening their regulation.
+Not only do these products obstruct Japan’s industrial growth, but they also have a possibility of supplying resources to criminal organizations and terrorist groups, For this reason, customs is strengthening their regulation.

-This also applies to products such as copied music CDs and animations, movie and drama DVDs.
+This also applies to products such as copied music CDs and animations, and movie and drama DVDs.

-Bringing immoral materials such as uncensored adult media, including video, magazines and comic books, and child pornography, books, drawings, carvings and other items that may harm Japanese public safety and security is prohibited in Japan.
+Bringing immoral materials such as uncensored adult media, including videos, magazines and comic books, child pornography, books, drawings, carvings, and other items that may harm Japanese public safety and security is prohibited in Japan.